 This image tells the strange story of what came after the revolt.
-Masakado’s daughter, the Princess Takiyasha, lives in the the family’s shōen, the once great palace of Soma.
+Masakado’s daughter, the Princess Takiyasha, lives in the family’s shōen, the once great palace of Soma.
 The ghosts of soldiers fallen in the revolution haunt the moldering ruins, and Princess Takiyasha has turned to witchcraft.
 She meets with a mountain hermit and studies dark magic, plotting revenge on her uncle Sadamori, who cut off her father’s head and carried it to Tokyo.

 In this print we see the princess on the left, framed in the broken palace blinds.
 She grips a magic scroll, reading the spell to summon a Gashadokuro.
-Let’s take a moment to appreciate this monstrous yōkai of Japanese imagination—Gashadokuro appear as gigantic skeletons, assembled from the combined bones of famine victims, or in this case, the bodies of the soldiers that followed Masakado to their deaths.
-These towering spirits were thought to haunt isolated country roads, snatching up solitary travelers to bite off their heads and drink their gouting blood.
+Let’s take a moment to appreciate this monstrous yōkai of Japanese imagination.
+Gashadokuro appear as gigantic skeletons, assembled from the combined bones of famine victims, or in this case, the bodies of the soldiers that followed Masakado to their deaths.
+These towering spirits were believed to haunt isolated country roads, snatching up solitary travelers to bite off their heads and drink their gouting blood.
 Edo Japan knew a thing or two about ghost stories.

 So Princess Takiyasha reads her scroll, and the Gashadokuro rips through a curtain wall.
 Below the monster, cower Ōya Taro Mitsukuni and another samurai, agents of the emperor sent to hunt down the princess.
-And while contemporary eyes might understandably side with the vengeful princess and her magic monster (I'm looking at you Pixar), the hero of this image is supposed to be Mitsukuni, who would valiantly defeat the witch and her beast in service of the Emperor.
+And while contemporary eyes might understandably side with the vengeful princess and her magic monster (I'm looking at you Pixar), the hero of this image is supposed to be Mitsukuni, who valiantly defeated the witch and her beast in service of the Emperor.

 This delightful horror story is from the Story of Utö Yasutaka, written in 1807 by the Edo poet Santö Kyöden, and captured in this print by the Ukiyo-e artist Utagawa Kuniyoshi.
-Kuniyoshi illustrated many tales from Japanese folklore, history and myth, and Princess Takiyasha would've been well-known to him and his audience.
+Kuniyoshi illustrated many tales from Japanese folklore, history and myth, and Princess Takiyasha was well-known to him and his audience.

-Reed Enger, "Takiyasha the Witch and the Skeleton Specter," in Obelisk Art History, Published June 08, 2016; last modified July 07, 2021, http://arthistoryproject.com/artists/utagawa-kuniyoshi/takiyasha-the-witch-and-the-skeleton-spectre/.
+Reed Enger, "Takiyasha the Witch and the Skeleton Specter," in Obelisk Art History, Published June 08, 2016; last modified November 07, 2022, http://arthistoryproject.com/artists/utagawa-kuniyoshi/takiyasha-the-witch-and-the-skeleton-spectre/.